 The same study showed that parentified children often suffer from depression and anxiety.
 The dynamic is also linked to aggressive behavior, academic problems, substance use, and social difficulties.
 Additionally, parentified children are most likely to continue the cycle of parentification with their own children, especially if they were parentified by their mother.

-Here are a few signs you were parentified as a child.
-If you have difficulty not being the responsible one or letting yourself play freely, this could be a reflection of your upbringing.
-Feeling like you should always be in control or have resentment or ill feelings about situations or responsibilities you were given as a child could also be a sign of parentification.
+Here are a more few signs parentified children exhibit.
+They may have difficulty not being the responsible one or letting yourself play freely.
+These children may also feel the need to always be in control or harbor resentment or ill feelings toward situations or responsibilities given to them as a child.

 How can you overcome parentification?